slochower/smirnoff-host-guest-manuscript/manuscript.md

 Thus, the cationic ammonium groups are predicted to prefer the narrower primary portal of the host.
 GAFF v1.7 predicts a large ΔΔG<sub>orientation</sub> for the cyclic alcohols cyclooctanol and  cycloheptanol, with the secondary orientation having a more favorable ΔG.
 When GAFF v2.1 is used, the differences between primary and secondary binding range even higher, greater than 4 kcal/mol, for αCD with these two guests.
-This effect is due, at least in part, to steric clashes in the bound state for very large guests (Figure @fig:by-orientation, D), especially in the narrow primary cavity of the smaller α-cyclodextrin.
+This effect is due, at least in part, to steric clashes in the bound state for very large guests (Figure @fig:by-orientation, D), especially in the narrow primary cavity of the smaller αCD.
-It is worth noting that the experimental measurement for the the `a-coc` complex has a very large uncertainty associated with both ΔG° and ΔH.
+It is worth noting that the experimental measurement for the the `a-coc` (αCD:cyclooctanol) complex has very large uncertainties associated with both ΔG° and ΔH.

-![The differences in binding free energy (ΔG) between guests in either the primary or secondary orientation of αCD or βCD, for SMIRNOFF99Frosst (A), GAFF v1.7 (B), or GAFF v2.1 (C).
+![Comparisons of binding free energy (ΔG) between guests in either the primary or secondary orientation of αCD or βCD, for SMIRNOFF99Frosst (A), GAFF v1.7 (B), or GAFF v2.1 (C).
 Arrows point from ΔG for the secondary to ΔG for the primary cavity.
-(D) An overlay of cyclooctanol bound state positions (400 snapshots over 1 μs) with αCD in GAFF v2.1.](images/by-orientation.png){#fig:by-orientation}
+(D) An overlay of cyclooctanol bound state positions (400 snapshots over 1 μs) with αCD (left) or βCD (right) in GAFF v2.1.](images/by-orientation.png){#fig:by-orientation}

 ### Comparison of results for αCD versus βCD

 It is of interest to compare the results between αCD and βCD by focusing on the ten guests for which experimental data are available with both hosts.
 The SMIRNOFF99Frosst and GAFF 1.7 force fields both yield somewhat more accurate binding affinities for αCD (RMSE = 0.8 [0.5, 1.1] kcal/mol) than for βCD (RMSE = 1.0 [0.8, 1.3] kcal/mol), whereas no clear patterns is observed for GAFF v2.1 (Figure @fig:dG-dH-by-cyclodextrin).
-Much as seen for the two orientations of the guest molecules within each host, GAFF v2.1 yields relative large differences in predicted free energies for each guest between the two hosts, but there it does not seem to be more accurate for either host relative to the other.
+Much as seen for the two orientations of the guest molecules within each host, GAFF v2.1 yields relatively large differences in predicted free energies for each guest between the two hosts, but it does not seem to be more accurate for either host relative to the other.

 ![Shown are the αCD and βCD binding free energies for each guest, highlighting the differences in binding to the two hosts for SMIRNOFF99Frosst (A), GAFF v1.7 (B), or GAFF v2.1 (C).
 The binding affinity for αCD is circled in black.
 Thin colored lines connect data points for the same guest.
 Color is used purely to distinguish among the guests.](images/by-cyclodextrin.png){#fig:by-cyclodextrin}